shyim/adminerevo-docker/README.md

 ### Setting default login credentials

-You can set following environment variable sto configure the login screen:
+You can set the following environment variables to configure the login screen:

 | Environment Variable | Description |
 | -------------------- | ----------- |